Automotive Part Marking 101 | Component Traceability

 CO2 laser marking is a popular laser engraving and marking solution because of its ability to mark non-metallic materials.
 It’s efficient in marking a variety of non-metals, too, including:

 The CO2 laser produces an infrared laser beam and uses CO2 gas as the active medium.
 The laser is emitted at 10.6 micrometers and features high beam quality, allowing it to focus laser power into a small spot and produce high-quality laser marks.
-This laser has the longest wavelength, which is located on the invisible infrared spectrum.
+This laser has the longest wavelength, which falls within the invisible infrared spectrum.

 This laser is efficient for cutting some materials and for personalizing products.
 However, this type of laser also requires more maintenance and uses more energy.

-Another laser source is fiber laser marking, which also offers the ability to mark non-metallic surfaces with a high degree of accuracy.
-This laser source utilizes a shorter wavelength than a CO2 laser and uses a fiber optic laser device to emit laser beams at a wavelength of 1.064 micrometers.
-The wavelength produced is located in the infrared spectrum.
+Another laser source is fiber laser marking, which also enables the accurate marking of non-metallic surfaces.
+The fiber laser source operates at a shorter wavelength than a CO2 laser, utilizing a fiber optic laser device to emit laser beams at a wavelength of 1.064 micrometers.
+The wavelength produced falls within the infrared spectrum.

 It quickly and accurately produces laser marks on materials such as: